Article 50 Transparency Obligations: Your Complete August 2026 Compliance Checklist

 What to implement:

-• Note: emotion recognition in workplaces and educational institutions is outright prohibited under Article 5 — not just requiring transparency
+- Note: emotion recognition in workplaces and educational institutions is outright prohibited under Article 5 — not just requiring transparency.
+Check where you deploy it before you plan a disclosure.

 Implementation effort:Low to moderate.
 The key work is identifying whether you have any emotion recognition features (even subtle ones like "sentiment analysis" in support tools) and adding appropriate disclosure.

-Here is the concrete work to complete before August 2, 2026:
+Here is the concrete work to complete before August 2, 2026.
+It's three steps, and for a limited-risk company the whole thing is realistically a few days, not weeks:

 Common mistakes to avoid